rugosch/homeassistant-wlanthermo/README.md

 ## Home Assistant Configuration

+### Update to new template integration (no more legacy templates)

 ### Sensor
-First we add a sensor containing all information, battery status as master value.
-We force it to expire after 1 minute of no new MQTT message, which leads Home Assistant to set the status to `Unknown`.
+First we add a sensor containing all information.

 Adjust your MQTT topic appropriately, so change the topic prefix `WLanThermo/NANO-2a21b5` to your modelname.